 Is Bali Safe for Travelers?

 Bali stands out as the most popular tourist destination in Indonesia.
-And, one of the most visited in the entirety of Southeast Asia, meaning that millions of people visit each year this paradise island.
+And, one of the most visited in the entirety of Southeast Asia, meaning that millions of people visit this paradise island each year.

 Unfortunately, like most popular places, Bali also has a downside to its fame.
 So, you are probably wondering, is Bali safe to visit?